C Container Collection (CCC)

 [in]mapthe map to be cleared.

-If NULL is passed as the destructor function time is O(1), else O(size).
+If the empty destructor is passed as the destructor function time is O(1), else O(size).

 ◆ CCC_array_tree_map_clear_and_free()